TacticalMetaphysics/LiSE/README.md

 this whenever they want, of course.

-The distinction between a player and a developer is a matter of launching the game engine with or without a given argument.
+The distinction between a player and a developer is a matter of launching the game engine with or without the developer's option.
 If you don't want players to modify your game, this may not be the engine for you.